sqwid-app/sqwid-client/README.md

 git clone https://github.com/sqwid-app/sqwid-client.git
 yarn && yarn start
 ```
-or you can do run it using docker
+or you can run it locally using docker

 ```
 docker build -t sqwidapp .